 Kids' rooms can be magical places and should be an exciting project for parents to take on!
-From inspiring decorating ideas to unique touches, the style you choose for your nursery, baby room, or even a cool teen room should be bold, courageous, and fun - but where to begin??
+From inspiring decorating ideas to unique touches, the style you choose for your nursery, baby room, or even a cool teen room should be bold, courageous, and fun - but where to begin (if you need some ideas to get your brain juices flowing, we have some here!)??

 When trying to select a style or theme for a nursery or bedroom, we are huge advocates of online resources for inspiration.
 The content there can spark interest for almost any style.
 Diane mentioned, “When I found out I was having a boy, I went straight to Pinterest and Instagram to gather all the baby boy nursery inspiration I could find.”
 She was nervous about committing to a certain theme, worrying if the toddler would like the space in years to come.
 In the end, Diane went with a neutral color palette to promote calmness and relaxation but she still wanted to have some sort of “pop” in this baby nursery conversion.